ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

         to effectively and efficiently make purchases in relation to the Board of Directors approved ESIP budget.
          **Guidelines**
-        1. The Board of Directors will approve the issuance of all ESIP credit cards.
+        1. The Executive Director will approve the issuance of all ESIP credit cards.
         2. Credit cards will be issued in the name of the employee.

-        3. For employees other than the Executive Director, the card will have a credit limit of $5,000.
-        4. The card may be used only for the purchase of goods or services for official business of the ESIP.
+        3. The card may be used only for the purchase of goods or services for official business of the ESIP.
-        5. All purchases will be within current budget line item amounts.
+        4. All purchases will be within current budget line item amounts.
 (See Fiscal Procedure for further details.)
-        6. The person issued the card is responsible for its protection and custody, and shall immediately notify the credit card company and Executive Director if it is lost or stolen.
+        5. The person issued the card is responsible for its protection and custody, and shall immediately notify the credit card company and Executive Director if it is lost or stolen.
-        7. The person issued the card must immediately surrender the card to the current Board Chair or Vice Chair when affiliation with ESIP has ended.
+        6. The person issued the card must immediately surrender the card to the Executive Director when employment with ESIP has ended.
-        8. The person using a credit card for purchases that cannot be substantiated as a necessary purchase for official business will be subject to disciplinary action
+        7. The person using a credit card for purchases that cannot be substantiated as a necessary purchase for official business will be subject to disciplinary action

     b.
-Procedure: Credit card statements, along with receipts for all items to be paid by the ESIP, will be reconciled on a monthly basis by the Financial Manager and reviewed by the Executive Director.
+Procedure: Credit card statements, along with receipts for all items to be paid by the ESIP, will be reconciled on a monthly basis by the Operations Director and reviewed by the Executive Director.
 Receipts must show the date, purpose, and name(s) for which the expense was incurred.
-Monthly credit card statements will be reviewed at least quarterly by the Treasurer for accuracy.
+Monthly credit card statements will be reviewed by the Treasurer for accuracy.
 If receipt is lost or missing, employee will write a description of purchase, sign and date and Executive Director will also sign and date.
 This will be included with all other monthly receipts.

 #### I.  Expense Allocation